AbrarIsTired/abrar-no-frills-discord-bot/README.md

-## M4 SOPMOD II Discord Bot
+## Kriss "Vivi" Vector Discordo Bot

-A simple Discord bot made with discord.py featuring the M4 SOPMOD II character from Girls' Frontline.
+A simple Discord bot made with discord.py featuring Vector, a character from Girls' Frontline.
 Built as a learning project to understand Discord bot development and the cog system.

 ## Setup